Michael L. Chyet: Career

-He is a cataloguer of Middle Eastern languages at the Library of Congress.
-Formerly he was senior editor of the Kurdish Service of the Voice of America and professor of Kurdish at the University of Paris and at the Washington Kurdish Institute.
+He is a cataloguer of Middle Eastern languages at the Library of Congress, having initially joined the Library in fiscal year 2000 as a contract cataloger for Arabic.
+As of fiscal year 2011, he was responsible for cataloging in "Kurdish; plus Arabic, Persian, Turkish."
+Formerly, as of 1996, he was senior editor of the Kurdish Service of the Voice of America, where he worked until moving to the Library of Congress.
+Before that, he was Judaica and Middle East Language specialist in the cataloging department of the University of California, Berkeley's main library.
+He was also professor of Kurdish at the University of Paris and taught at the Washington Kurdish Institute.